LuluW8071/Automatic-Speech-Recognition-with-PyTorch/README.md

     {"key": "/path/to/audio/speech.wav", "text": "this is yourtext"}
     {"key": "/path/to/audio/speech.wav", "text": "another textexample"}
     ```
-   - if you want to check the converted files and jsons use `check_converted_files`
+   - if you want to check the converted files and jsons use `check_converted_files.py`